sayan04042010/ComSys-Hackathon/README.md

 # ComSys-Hackathon

-TaskA
-## Gender Classification using EfficientNetB3
+## Task A: Gender Classification using EfficientNetB3

 This project is a deep learning-based gender classification system built on top of *EfficientNetB3*, fine-tuned for binary classification (Male/Female).
 It includes preprocessing with Albumentations, Mediapipe face cropping, training with PyTorch, and experiment tracking using Weights & Biases (optional).